Dsiman/Kronos/README.md

   <p align="center">
     A Discordjs Bot built with the intention of collecting user sessions in games and saving them to a database.
     You can also use the Docker container listed below.
+Recently I have rewritten the database to include the activity object discord returns for each member.
   </p>
 </div>